Function values are enough for $L_2$-approximation

 The bound in Corollary~\ref{cor:sob} improves on the previous bounds if $d>2s+1$, or equivalently $s<(d-1)/2$.
 With this, we disprove Conjecture~5.26 from~\cite{DTU16} and show, in particular, that Smolyak's algorithm is not optimal in these cases.
 Although our techniques do not lead to an explicit deterministic algorithm that achieves the above bounds, it is interesting that $n$ i.i.d.~random points are suitable with positive probability (independent of $n$).

-\begin{rem} While this paper was under review, Theorem~\ref{thm:main} has been extended to the case of complex-valued functions and non-injective operators ${\rm id}\colon H\to L_2$ in~\cite{KUV19}, including explicit values for the constants $c$ and $C$ and several applications. \end{rem}

-\begin{rem} It is quite a different question whether the sampling numbers and the approximation numbers also behave similarly with respect to the dimension of the domain~$D$.
+Let us conclude with a few topics for future research.
+While this paper was under review, Theorem~\ref{thm:main} has already been extended to the case of complex-valued functions and non-injective operators ${\rm id}\colon H\to L_2$ in~\cite{KUV19}, including explicit values for the constants $c$ and $C$, see also~\cite{U20}.
+It remains open to generalize our results to non-Hilbert space settings.
+It is also quite a different question whether the sampling numbers and the approximation numbers behave similarly with respect to the dimension of the domain~$D$.
 This is a subject of tractability studies.
 We refer to \cite[Chapter~26]{NW12} and especially \cite[Corollary~8]{NW16}.
-Here, we only note that the constants of Theorem~\ref{thm:main} are, in particular, independent of the domain, and that this may be utilized for these studies, see also~\cite{KUV19}. \end{rem}
+Here, we only note that the constants of Theorem~\ref{thm:main} are, in particular, independent of the domain, and that this may be utilized for these studies, see also~\cite{KUV19}.

 \goodbreak